iamcristos/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are simply the typeOf of our properties in a component.
+As our app grows bigger some bugs might be as a result of recieving a different property type; e.g expecting a string but recieving a number therefore the need to check and validate our props

 - [ ] Describe a life-cycle event in React?

+Life-cycle are methods are custom functions that gets executed during the different phases of a component.
+This methods are available when the component get created, mounted or unmounted.

 - [ ] Explain the details of a Higher Order Component?

+A Higher Order Component are simply components that return a component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+1. Inline style,
+2. Using an external Library
+3. Using a css file

 ## Project Setup